WOA-Project/SurfaceDuo-Guides/CreateWindowsISO.md

 "TabletPostureTaskbar"=dword:00000001
 ```

-You will also need to enable the following features using a tool like [ViVeTool](https://github.com/thebookisclosed/ViVe/releases/latest):
+You may also need to enable the following features using a tool like [ViVeTool](https://github.com/thebookisclosed/ViVe/releases/latest):

 ```
 STTest: 26008830